majidnope/majid-nope/README.md

 - 👋 Hi, I’m @majid-nope
 - 👀 I’m interested in Technology
-- 🌱 I’m currently developing some software clone
+- 🌱 I’m currently developing some web applications and Designs
 - 💞️ I’m looking to collaborate on any good project
-- 📫 U can contact me through email - muhammed0000majid@gmail.com
+- 📫 You can contact me through email - muhammed0000majid@gmail.com

 <!---
 majid-nope/majid-nope is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.